What is Financial Literacy?

 How can I learn more about Financial Literacy?

-The following provide several good resources for understanding how you can take control of and improve your financial situation:
+The following resources can help you understand and improve your financial situation: